jmkristian/OutpostForSCCo/README.md

 Beware: a folder name that contains whitepsace won't work with Outpost version 3.2 c118.
 For a silent uninstall, execute `.\uninstall.exe /S` in the folder where the program was installed.

-Each time you create or open a "Los_Altos" message, Outpost version 3.2.0 c118 will pop up a question:

-    "Los_Altos" message detected...
-Do you want to view it in its original format?

-When creating a new message, click "Yes".
-After submitting a message, click "No".
-When opening an existing message, click which ever you please.

 Building
 --------